TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Retro.md

 <br />

-A simple `Certipy` one-liner noticed us of a vulnerable template:
+A simple `Certipy` one-liner shows a vulnerable template:

 <br />